vegather/Disruptive/README.md

 ```

 ## Guides

 ### Overview

-To use this Swift library, you start by initializing an instance of the `Disruptive` struct.
-This will be your entry-point for all the requests to the Disruptive Technologies servers.
+To use this Swift library, you start by initializing an instance of the `Disruptive` struct with the credentials for a Service Account (see the [Authentication](#authentication) section below).
+This will be your entry-point for all the requests to the Disruptive Technologies service.
 This `Disruptive` instance will automatically handle things such as authentication, pagination, re-sending of events after rate-limiting, and other recoverable errors.

 The endpoints implemented on the `Disruptive` struct are asynchronous, and will return its results in a closure you provide with an argument of type `Result` (read more about the `Result` type [on Apple's developer site](https://developer.apple.com/documentation/swift/result/writing_failable_asynchronous_apis)).
 This `Result` will contain the value you requested on `.success` (`Void` if no values makes sense), or a `DisruptiveError` on `.failure`.

 **Note**: The callback with the `Result` will always be called on the `main` queue, even if networking/processing is done in a background queue.

 The following sections will provide a brief guide to the most common use-cases of the API.
 Check out the [full Swift API documentation](https://vegather.github.io/Disruptive/) for more.

 ### Authentication

-Authentication is done by initializing the `Disruptive` instance with a type that conforms to the `AuthProvider` protocol.
-The recommended type for this is `OAuth2Authenticator` which will authenticate a service account using the OAuth2 flow.
+Authentication is done by initializing the `Disruptive` instance with a type that conforms to the `Authenticator` protocol.
+The recommended type for this is `OAuth2Authenticator` which will authenticate a Service Account using the OAuth2 flow.
+Once authenticated, the `Disruptive` instance will make sure it always has a non-expired access token, and will add that to the `Authorization` header of the request before sending it.
+If the access token is expired when a request is made, a new access token will be fetched automatically before sending the request.

 A service account can be created in [DT Studio](https://studio.disruptive-technologies.com) by clicking the `Service Account` tab under `API Integrations` in the side menu.
+Create a new key for the Service Account and make sure to note down the key id, secret, and email for the Service Account.
+Note that by default, the Service Account will not have access to any resources.
+See the section below about [Permissions](#permissions) to learn how to grant the Service Account access to your resources.

 Here's an example of how to authenticate a service account with the OAuth2 flow: